 What to know and do before installation day

-Also, know that the area of installation must be climate controlled, which means heated or air-conditioned.
+Be aware that the area of installation must be climate controlled (heated or air conditioned).
 Indoor humidity should be maintained between 45-65%.

 Make a decision on your old floor covering.
-Take into consideration of how you want your old flooring to be removed and disposed of.
-This can amount to a very time consuming task and we recommend that you check with us about the best method and cost of disposal.
+Your old floor covering will have to be taken up and disposed of, and so we recommend that you check with us about the cost and the method of disposal.

-Get in the know about the clean-up.
-Installing new vinyl will produce waste.
+Check up on the clean-up.
+This is something people generally don’t think of beforehand.
+Installing new ceramic produces waste materials.
 Usually these materials are collected by your installer and left at your trash collection site.
-Check with us before the day of installation so you’re clear about the clean up, if there are added costs to do so, and ask about the plan for vinyl remnants.
+Check with us before the day of installation so you’re clear about the cleanup.
+There may be added costs to do so.

 What to know and do during installation day

-Keep safety on the top of mind.
-Installers use a wide variety of tools and techniques that may make the work area hazardous.
-Please make sure to keep you, your children and pets out of the work area unless requested by the installers.
+We insist on wall-to-wall safety.
+Your installers will use a variety of tools and techniques that can make the work area hazardous.
+Please make sure that your children and pets are kept out of the work area on installation day.